plentymarkets/docs-raw/plentyInterface/NativePHPFunctionsAndClasses.md

-# Native PHP Functions And Classes
+# Allowed PHP functionality

+On this page, you find an overview of all allowed PHP functions and classes that can be used in plentymarkets plugins.
+If a certain PHP function or class is not listed below, you can make a request for the required function or class in our [forum](https://forum.plentymarkets.com/c/plugin-entwicklung).

 ## Functions
-These are native PHP functions that are *allowed* to be used inside plugins.
+These are native PHP functions that are *allowed* to be used in plentymarkets plugins.
 <div class="multi-column">
             <strong>A</strong>
         <ul>